efuzy/efuzy/docs/src/pages/options/animations.md

 ---
 title: Animations
-desc: Helper CSS animations supplied by Animate.css for a Quasar app.
+desc: Helper CSS animations supplied by Animate.css for a Efuzy app.
 ---

 CSS Transitions can be handled by the [Vue Transition Component](https://vuejs.org/v2/guide/transitions.html).
 The transitions are used for entering (appearing) or leaving (disappearing) animations.

-However, Quasar can supply a big list of ready to use CSS animations.
+However, Efuzy can supply a big list of ready to use CSS animations.
 The animation effects are borrowed from [Animate.css](https://animate.style/).
 So there are 80+ animation types available for you to use out of the box.
 Check the list either on Animate.css website or on the demo available for this page.

 > Please refer to [Vue](https://vuejs.org/v2/guide/transitions.html)  documentation for learning on how to use the Vue supplied `<transition>` component.

 ## Installation
-Edit `/quasar.conf.js`.
+Edit `/efuzy.conf.js`.
 ```js
 // embedding all animations
 animations: 'all'